nstraub/injectjs/README.md

 ### <a name="utility-gettype"></a>injector.getType

-gets the type for the requested dependency.
+gets the type of requested dependency.
 Useful for checking instanceof and testing constructors for singleton lifetime types (other uses should be avoided).

 **signature**

-*getType(string name) : Type|null*
+*getType(name) : Type|null*

 **parameters**

-- name (string): mandatory. name of the dependency for which you wish to get the type.
+- *name (string): mandatory*. name of the dependency for which you wish to get the type.

 **returns**